“Can you tell them to come and pick up their things between 3pm and 5pm? I'll leave it all in a box by the bins.”

 Unpaid account fees are one of the most common reasons transfers get held up and, even worse, if your contact details are out of date on one side of the transaction, things are going to slow down.

-Some providers will charge you for leaving their platform, so while you might be up to date in terms of account fees, a closing bill could be a nasty surprise.
+Some providers will charge you for leaving their platform, so while you might be up to date in terms of account fees, a closing bill or ISA transfer exit fees could be a nasty surprise.

 Checking if you'll be charged by your provider is an important step.
 You might find that selling your investments first and then transferring your ISA as cash is a cheaper way out.